-We’re proud to support CICRA (Crohns in Childhood Research Association), a national charity set up to help children living with Crohn’s Disease and Colitis.
+We’re proud to be supporting CICRA (Crohns in Childhood Research Association), a national charity set up to help children living with Crohn’s Disease and Colitis.

 The charity offers support to over 600 children and young people a year, and conducts research into better treatments with the help from health professionals.
 CICRA also campaigns to give children living with Crohn’s and Colitis a voice and to increase public understanding of both conditions.

-We want to make lots of noise about CICRA because of the support it provides to children like Mansi, who is affected by Crohn’s Disease.
+We wanted to make noise for CICRA because of the support it provides to children like Mansi, who is affected by Crohn’s Disease.

 She said: “I was put on steroids, they gave me severe puffiness from the neck up.
 I was in primary school at the time and because I have always been quite skinny people asked me why I had gained so much weight in such little time.
 I got bullied, because of this I got anxiety and post-traumatic stress disorder.
 I felt sad all the time.

 When I first came to CICRA I felt that there were other people in the same boat as me which helped me open up a bit more.
 Last year I was in Year 7 and I struggled to talk about Crohn’s, this year I’ve been able to open up more about it with my friends at school.”